Meet Our Staff

 André C. Wade

-André, a native Las Vegan, has worked in human services for more than 15 years in a variety of public and non-profit contexts.
+André, a native Las Vegan, has worked in human services for nearly 20 years in a variety of public and non-profit contexts.
 Additionally, he spent several years working in D.C. as a policy analyst for a national think-tank on the issue of homelessness.
 His policy portfolio included runaway and homeless youth, youth aging out of foster care, LGBTQ youth and young survivors of commercial sexual exploitation.
 André spent several years in Child Welfare, in Las Vegas, developing the child-specific adoptions program and recruiting foster and adoptive parents, which included within the LGBTQ community.
-André earned a master’s in Public Administration from UNLV and volunteers his time on several local and national boards including Cyndi Lauper’s True Color Fund’s Advisory Board, the Human Rights Campaign’s All-Children-All-Family Advisory Council, the Children’s Advocacy Alliance in Southern Nevada and the Southern Nevada Chapter of the American Society for Public Administration.
-André enjoys traveling and practicing yoga.
+He was instrumental in implementing a mandatory all-staff training on LGBTQ competencies for the agency.
+André earned a master’s in Public Administration from UNLV and has volunteered his time on several local and national boards including Cyndi Lauper’s True Color Fund’s Advisory Board, the Human Rights Campaign’s All-Children-All-Family Advisory Council, the Children’s Advocacy Alliance in Southern Nevada and the Southern Nevada Chapter of the American Society for Public Administration.
+In 2017, in collaboration with a workgroup, he played a role in the development, advocacy and lobbying efforts for the passage of AB99 that mandates LGBTQ training for staff and caregivers of LGBTQ youth in out of home placements.
+André enjoys traveling and is a certified yoga instructor.

 Arlene, a native of Tennessee, moved to Las Vegas in 1992 with her son, Ryan.
 She first became involved in the LGBTQ community in 1984 in Los Angeles.
 After spending 21 years in hotel management, Arlene became involved in the HIV/AIDS community with ReachOut, a daycare center for children infected and affected by HIV/AIDS, Golden Rainbow, and Saint Therese Center.
 Arlene joined the Board of Directors at The Gay and Lesbian Community Center of Southern Nevada in 2005, and the staff in 2008.
 Arlene became a licensed foster parent to a 10 year old HIV-positive boy in Las Vegas.
 She volunteers for many organizations including Special Olympics, Democratic Headquarters, Imperial Royal Sovereign Court of the Desert Empire, Inc., National Gay Rodeo Association, Sin Sity Sisters of Perpetual Indulgence, PRIDE, and others.